The second trimester is from 13 to 28 weeks. Often the second trimester brings renewed energy levels. Your nausea and fatigue may be easing.

 You should experience more energy in the second trimester.
 Resist the urge to overdo activity or tasks.

 You may find your libido or sex drive returns around this time.
 Some pregnant women find their sex drive is higher than usual.
-This may be due to an increase in blood flow to the pelvic area or it may be due to hormones.
+This may be due to hormones or an increase in blood flow to the pelvic area.

 Back and pelvic girdle pain

-This stretching can put pressure on the joints of your lower back and pelvis which can cause pain.
+This stretching can cause pain as it puts pressure on the joints of your lower back and pelvis.

 To relieve back or pelvic girdle pain in pregnancy: